Transition-based versus State-based Reward Functions for MDPs with Value-at-Risk: SHORT-HORIZON MDP FOR INVENTORY PROBLEM

-As shown in Figure~\ref{figure1}, under the expected total reward criterion, the simplification of SAS-function leads to a different total reward distribution.
-In the next section, we discuss the VaR criteria, which refers to the Pareto front of the CDF set, and since the reward simplification changes the total reward distribution, it will miss the optimal VaR.
+As shown in Fig.~\ref{CDFdiff}, with the expected total reward objective, the simplification of transition-based reward function leads to a different total reward distribution, which leads to a different VaR function shown in Fig.~\ref{PFshort}.